MarkMCode/QLAB-Robotics-Simulation/README.md

 - CircuitJS1 used under the following license: https://github.com/pfalstad/circuitjs1/blob/master/COPYING.txt

+- ThreeFalstad as a derivative work of CircuitJS1, Ammmo.js and Three.js is under the GPLv2 License, for more information please see /ThreeFalstad/License.txt.

 **This project is currently early in development and is therefore not guaranteed to behave as expected.**

 **Instructions may be incomplete or incorrect.**